Austin FX4: Fairway

-In February 1989 the Fairway was introduced.
-It was fitted with a 2,664 cc Nissan TD27 diesel engine.
-This made the FX4 a faster and more reliable cab.
+In February 1989, the Fairway was introduced.
+It was fitted with a 2,664 cc Nissan TD27 diesel engine, although in the beginning, buyers could also opt for the old, 2.5-liter Land Rover diesel unit.
+The new engine made the FX4 a faster and more reliable cab.
 It had full wheelchair accessibility, in line with a new law that came into force in January 1989.
 The Fairway enabled LTI to sell to overseas markets, as well as move into provincial UK markets they had not been able to tackle.
 Much of this increase in sales was due to local authorities insisting on wheelchair accessible cabs being used in their areas.

 Fairway Driver

 As part of a programme to develop a replacement model, AP Lockheed were commissioned to design and develop front disc brakes, and in conjunction, GKN designed a new suspension system to allow disc brakes to be fitted whilst maintaining the mandatory 7.6 m turning circle.
 These modifications were fitted to a new model, the Fairway Driver, which was introduced in February 1992.
-The very final Fairway made, with registration mark R1 PFX (i.e. RIP FX), was built on 1 October 1997 and was presented to the National Motor Museum, Beaulieu.
+The very last Fairway made, with registration mark R1 PFX (i.e. RIP FX) and a plaque baring the name of Dave Burnham, who started working for Carbodies' Coventry factory when FX4 production began 46 years prior, was built on 1 October 1997 and was presented to the National Motor Museum, Beaulieu.

 End of an era

 Transport for London (TfL), who had taken over control of the Public Carriage Office, ruled that by 2006 all taxis licensed in London should comply with Euro 3 exhaust emission regulations.
 The Fairway, and for that matter its replacement the TX1, used the same Nissan engine which complied with Euro 2.
 Most proprietors were reluctant to get rid of their very reliable and economical Fairways.
 In the face of pressure from the trade, TfL allowed different conversions systems to be developed that could be fitted to the Nissan engine to make it comply.
 These were the STT Emtec Clean Cab turbocharger system and the Van Aaken exhaust gas recirculation system.
 Only 80 Austin and Rover-engined cabs remained on the road, which made it uneconomical to develop conversions for them so they were granted an exemption.
 Although some owners of older Fairways got rid of them, many owners opted to spend almost £2,000 having their cabs converted.
 They did this rather than buy a new or second-hand TXII, which was considered to be very unreliable.
 In late 2009, only six of the earlier Rover or Austin-engined cabs remained in service on-street, most having covered more than a million miles each.

-The Fairway was replaced in late 1997 by the TX1, which was subsequently replaced in 2002 by the TXII.
+The Fairway was replaced in late 1997 by the all-new TX1, which was subsequently replaced in 2002 by the TXII.
 This in turn was replaced in 2007 by the TX4.